TracerBench/tracerbench/packages/cli/README.md

 # Optional Config

 The optional existance of a "tbconfig.json" file in the project root will be consumed by TracerBench and specifies default command flag options.
-Please not this file is optional, however is strongly recommended as this drastically speeds up running TracerBench tests succinctly.
+Please note this file is optional, however is strongly recommended as this drastically speeds up running TracerBench tests succinctly.
 [Typings]("https://github.com/TracerBench/tracerbench/blob/master/packages/cli/src/utils.ts#L7-L33") and Example:

 ```json
 {